nanos-world/docs/docs/core-concepts/scripting/communicating-between-packages.md

 Also the Required Package will be sent to the clients, then you can `RequirePackage` in the client side too.

-:::note
+:::tip

-To be able to `RequirePackage` in the Client, you must first `RequirePackage` it in the Server, so it can be loaded and sent to Clients.
+It's recommended to set your Required Packages as `library` and load it as requirement in the Package.toml, this way the package is sent to the clients too.

 :::